Do not sign another lease unless you have received a formal written release from your Residence Hall Contract.

 Every Financial Appeal must be accompanied by specific dated, documented evidence of the student’s significant unforeseen/unavoidable change in circumstances since the completion of his or her Contract.

 For every appeal that is submitted, the Appeals Committee looks at the documents presented to them and tries to answer the question, “What was the significant, unforeseen and/or unavoidable change that has occurred since this individual completed their Contract and that prevents them from fulfilling their contractual obligations as outlined in the agreed-to terms and conditions of their contract?”
 Therefore, it is often best to provide ‘too much’ dated documented evidence rather than ‘too little’.
+The Appeals Committee or DOHRE staff cannot inform you what to provide as each situation is individual.
+The Appeals Committee will have no knowledge of you situation other than the information you provide.
+Submitting factual documentation and detailed timelines in relation to the contract may be helpful to the committee and explaining your situation in requesting an appeal.

 More information regarding the dated, documented evidence that may be submitted as support for a Financial Appeal may be found at: